Hot Wheels Custom AMX

 You won't find a Ed Shaver Custom AMX (Mattel's Hot Wheels name for them) for sale.
 Anywhere.
 Only high dollar collectors have them, so no swap meets, no ebay, won't happen.
 However, as many Hot Wheels Collectors Guides mention.....90% of the value of this car is is it is still in original blister pack...as the decals are most of the value.
 The actual Ed Shaver Hot Wheels AMX (1:64th scale) was generally given away at meets where the Hot Wheels Team would appear.
 You could also send in cereal tops to get one, along with proof of purchases although I do not know what type of cereal!

 The regular Mattel Hot Wheel's Custom AMX 6267 only appeared in 1969 on shelves.
-However, with a variety of colors, it was pressed, and sold, well into 1971, similar to what you see with the past few years with
+However, with a variety of colors, it was pressed, and sold, well into 1971, similar to what you see with the past with Playing Mantis.
+Sadly Playing Mantis WENT OUT OF BUSINESS and was sucked up by TOMICA

-Playing Mantis Johnny Lightning doing with one mold/different combinations, thru the late 1990s and 2000s.
-On a side note if YOU are interested in getting YOUR American Motors vehicle made into a small miniature diecast, where it will live in infamy, Johnny Lightning has a awesome program called 'Your Car Is The Star'!
+IN 2011.
+Playing Mantis, Hot Wheels, Green Light, all of them, usually make one mold, & different combinations, with it, until mold no longer good.
+On a side note if YOU are interested in getting YOUR American Motors vehicle made into a small miniature diecast, where it will live in infamy, Johnny Lightning HAD a awesome program called 'Your Car Is The Star'!

 The 1969 Hot Wheels Custom AMX appeared in the following stock colors on shelves: